KablamoOSS/cypress-boilerplate-app/README.md

 Prerequisites include an [Okta][okta] account and [application configured for use with a SPA][oktacreateapp].
 Environment variables from [Okta][okta] are to be placed in the [.env](./.env).

-Start the application with `yarn dev:okta` and run Cypress with `yarn cypress:open`.
+Start the application with `yarn dev:okta` and run Cypress with `yarn cy:open`.

 The **only passing spec on this branch** will be the [okta spec](./cypress/tests/ui-auth-providers/okta.spec.ts); all others will fail.